harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 Having some less sources, I as a developer want to add `gulp-less` to my project by executing `npm i gulp-less --save-dev`

-Finally, we’ve to specify how `xplatform-build` should handle our stylesheet.
+Finally, we've to specify how `xplatform-build` should handle our stylesheet.
 See the updated `gulpfile.js` from x-note.

 ```javascript
 (function(require){